Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The records in this database were collected from more than 210,000 employers insured by Alberta’s Workers’ Compensation Board (WCB).

-These records cover 5 years of employer-specific data on lost-time claims and disabling injury claims and fatalities, reported to the WCB by March 31, 2019.
-The report also covers the stop work orders issued, administrative penalties issued, and/or convictions against the employers.
+These records cover 5 years of employer-specific data on injury claims and fatalities, reported to the WCB by March 31, 2021.
+The report also covers orders issued, administrative penalties issued and convictions against employers.